Esri/arcgis-runtime-samples-android/java/create-and-save-map/README.md

 # Create and save map

-Create and save a map as an ArcGIS `PortalItem` (i.e. web map).
+Create and save a map as a web map item to an ArcGIS portal.

 ![Image of create and save map](create-and-save-map.png)

 ## Use case

-Maps can be created programmatically in code and then serialized and saved as an ArcGIS web map.
-A web map can be shared with others and opened in various applications and APIs throughout the platform, such as ArcGIS Pro, ArcGIS Online, the JavaScript API, Collector, and Explorer.
+Maps can be created programmatically in code and then serialized and saved as an ArcGIS portal item.
+In this case, the portal item is a web map which can be shared with others and opened in various applications and APIs throughout the platform, such as ArcGIS Pro, ArcGIS Online, the JavaScript API, Collector, and Explorer.

 ## How to use the sample